The Basque Country: Beaches & Mountains

 Basque houses in Ainhoa

 Saint-Jean-de-Luz is another village worth visiting if only for its beautiful beach.
-This glimmering, gold beach is right in the centre of the town and is perfect for lying out in the sun, listening to the waves lap the shore.
-Golf fans will be pleased to know that this region is one of the best in France for golf and there are various courses within close proximity of Saint-Jean-de-Luz.
+This golden, sandy beach is centrally located and perfect for enjoying the sun and the gentle sound of the sea.
+Golf fans will be pleased to know that this region is one of the best in France for golf.
+There are various courses within close proximity of Saint-Jean-de-Luz which we can recommend.

-Around 40km – 30 miles to the east of Saint-Jean-de-Luz is Saint-Jean-Pied-de-Port.
-This town is imbued with historical significance because it is a strategic point on the Camino de Santiago de Compostella pilgrimage route.
-The town is relatively quiet and geared up to cater primarily to the pilgrims who pass through here.
+Around 40km (30 miles) east of Saint-Jean-de-Luz is Saint-Jean-Pied-de-Port.
+This town is historically significant because it's a strategic point on the Camino de Santiago de Compostella pilgrimage route.
+The town is relatively quiet and specializes in catering to the pilgrims who pass through.

-Of course, we will take our travelers off the beaten track to quaint villages they would not find on their own: Sare, Zugarramurdi, etc...
-Located in breath-taking valleys, away from the main routes and with stunning architecture and magnificent decorative facades, these places will enthrall you.
+We will also take our travelers off the beaten track to lovely villages they would not find on their own.
+Some examples include Sare and Zugarramurdi, which are in breath-taking valleys away from the main tourism routes.
+You will see some beautiful traditional architecture and magnificent decorative facades.
+We're confident that you will love these villages as much as we do.

 Do you want to take some unique souvenirs home with you after your trip through France?
 The Basque Country has you covered.

-As a suggestion, there is a strong weaving tradition in Euskadi and a popular gift to take home is a pair of authentic Basque sandals or “handicraft” household linen.
+There is a strong weaving tradition in Euskadi and a popular gift to take home is a pair of authentic Basque sandals or some traditional household linen.
 You will even get to visit the workshop where they are made.

 Traditional household linen fabric